abarrows/dotfiles/engineering/ruby/README.md

 4. PID
 5. Sphinx

-#### RVM - Ruby Version Manager
+#### RBENV - Ruby Version Manager

-This standalone configuration sets up a default .rvm version to be used with the RVM package.
-To install this use the instructions found in [./onboarding_bin/install-rvm.sh](./onboarding_bin/install-rvm.sh)
+This standalone configuration sets up a default .ruby-version version to be used with the RBENV package.
+To install this use the instructions found in [./onboarding_bin/install-rbenv.sh](./onboarding_bin/install-rbenv.sh)

 ## Linting and Code Analysis